reactjs/react.dev/src/content/learn/removing-effect-dependencies.md

   // ...
 ```

-The risk here is that the parent component will create the object during rendering:
+The risk here is that the parent Component will create the object during rendering:

 ```js {3-6}
 <ChatRoom